Gabriel01-jpg/gabriel01-jpg/README.md

 Hi there, i'm Gabriel Lima.

-- 🚲 Currently learning Node.js and React.js;
+- 🚲 Node.js and React.js;
 - 💪 Looking to be a full-stack web developer.